SebastianTianying/NodeJSApp-RedisSpeedUp/README.md

 # NodeJSApp-RedisSpeedUp

-This project is a Node.js application that utilizes Redis for caching to enhance performance, specifically designed to demonstrate the integration of Redis with a Node.js backend for faster data retrieval.
-This application uses the JSONPlaceholder's Photos endpoint (https://jsonplaceholder.typicode.com/photos) to retrieve placeholder photos for demonstration purposes.
+This project is a Node.js application that leverages Redis for caching to significantly improve performance.
+It is specifically designed to showcase how Redis can be integrated with a Node.js backend to accelerate data retrieval processes.
+For demonstration purposes, the application fetches placeholder photos from the JSONPlaceholder's Photos endpoint, a free online REST API that provides dummy data suitable for testing and prototyping web applications.

 ## Getting Started